 Anthony C. Tridico Ph.D.

-Strategic portfolio management and counseling to European clients is an important part of Dr. Tridico's practice.
-During his previous tenure in Brussels (2001-2004), he gained significant knowledge about the EPC and the diversity of laws and practice among the European national systems.
-His knowledge of the European legal system and how it differs from the United States allows Dr. Tridico to effectively counsel both European and U.S. clients with global interests in intellectual property.
+Working in Europe for much of his career, Dr. Tridico has gained significant knowledge of the European Patent Convention (EPC) and the diversity of laws and practice among the European national systems.
+His knowledge of the European legal system and how it differs from the United States allows Dr. Tridico to effectively counsel clients with global interests in intellectual property.
 He has also successfully represented clients in U.S. district court and

 Dr. Tridico is a frequent lecturer on intellectual property issues at various international programs and conferences targeted to the U.S. and European business community.
-He is also a regular lecturer on U.S. intellectual property issues at Queen Mary, University of London.
+He has also spoken before numerous Fortune 500 companies and multi-national organizations throughout the world.

 - Adjunct professor at Georgetown University Law School.